AgnosticUI/agnosticui/README.md

 ## Usage

-AgnosticUI is setup as a monorepo.
+AgnosticUI is setup as a monorepo and we are publishing the various packages independently as such.
+However, if you'd like to install the entire monorepo locally read ahead, otherwise search for those packages via npm search with something like: agnosticui-react, agnosticui-css, agnosticui-vue, agnosticui-svelte, etc....

+### Running monorepo

 So you should only need to do `yarn install` from the top-level directory.

 ```shell
 git clone git@github.com:roblevintennis/agnosticui.git